OpenTalker/SadTalker/README.md

 ## 📋 Changelog

+- __[2023.03.30]__: Launch new feature: through using reference videos, our algorithm can generate videos with more natural eye blinking and some eyebrow movement.

 - __[2023.03.29]__: `resize mode` is online by `python infererence.py --preprocess resize`!
 Where we can produce a larger crop of the image as discussed in https://github.com/Winfredy/SadTalker/issues/35.

 - __[2023.03.29]__: local gradio demo is online! `python app.py` to start the demo.
 New `requirments.txt` is used to avoid the bugs in `librosa`.